Charles Harrelson: Crimes prior to the Wood assassination

-Murder of Alan Harry Berg

 Defended by Percy Foreman, Harrelson was tried for the 1968 murder of Alan Harry Berg.
 On September 22, 1970, he was acquitted by a jury in Angleton, Texas.
 The murder is chronicled in the memoir Run Brother Run by the victim's brother, David Berg.

-Murder of Sam Degelia

 Harrelson was tried for the 1968 murder-for-hire killing of Sam Degelia Jr., a resident of Hearne, Texas.
 Harrelson was paid for the murder of Degelia, a grain dealer and father of four killed in McAllen, Texas.
 His first trial ended with a deadlocked jury, although Pete Scamardo, who was also tried in the case, was found guilty of being an accomplice to the murder, and sentenced to seven years probation.
 Harrelson was retried in 1973, convicted, and sentenced to 15 years in prison.
 In 1978, after serving five years, he was released early for good behavior.